 Plasticity in the brain appears to peak in pre-pubescent children, therefore, it may be the opportune time to capitalise on teaching correct technique/movement/skills .
 By introducing multiple motor skills to young children, they have the unique advantage of maximising and enhancing muscular strength and fundamental sporting skills which may not be available as adults .
 Training and exercise for young athletes should be specifically focused on improving motor control since their cognitive and motor capabilities are highly “plastic” .

-It has been suggested that integrative neuromuscular training (INT) be introduced during the childhood and adolescent time-period to influence the plasticity of the motor cortex which will carry into adulthood [10, 13].
-INT are exercises that expose children to a variety of movement patterns and challenges that promote cognitive and physical development [9, 13].
-By properly introducing and implementing INT, this will allow for the physical, mental, and social development which will positively affect athleticism as the child grows .
-If an athlete is not exposed to a certain motor skill prior to full motor cortex maturation, they are still capable of developing that skill, however, the benefit and potential is diminished [14, 15].
+It has been suggested that integrative neuromuscular training (INT) be introduced during childhood and adolescent time periods to influence the plasticity of the motor cortex which will carry into adulthood [10, 13].
+INT exercises expose children to a variety of movement patterns and challenges that promote cognitive and physical development [9, 13].
+Proper introduction and implementation of INT, allows for physical, mental, and social development which will positively affect athleticism as the child grows .
+If an athlete is not exposed to a certain motor skill prior to full motor cortex maturation, they are still capable of developing that skill, however, the benefit and potential are diminished [14, 15].

-Neuroplasticity with regards to motor skill is available during a human’s entire lifespan, but is best retained during all developmental stages (see Figure 1) .
+Neuroplasticity with regards to motor skills is available during a human’s entire lifespan but is best retained during all developmental stages (see Figure 1) .
 Professionals that work in sport must implement training that teaches and reinforces good movement, regardless of age or training level.
-Much like the SAID (specific adaptations to imposed demands) principle in training, the motor cortex adapts in a similar way.
+Much like the specific adaptations to imposed demands (SAID) principle in training, the motor cortex adapts in a similar way.
 Athletes should always be improving or refining their motor skills to maximise performance in competition.

 Measuring ‘plasticity’ in an athlete’s brain is not worthwhile for strength and conditioning professionals for a few reasons.
-Examining neuroplasticity requires invasive and expensive equipment as imaging of gray matter and other regions of the brain require access to an MRI machine and medical professionals to operate it.
+Examining neuroplasticity requires invasive and expensive equipment as imaging of grey matter and other regions of the brain requires access to an MRI machine and medical professionals to operate it.

-Also, most research surrounding neuroplasticity in motor skills is not done in athletes, rather individuals with movement disorders such as cerebral palsy and animals .
-Therefore, it may not meaningful to quantify brain ‘plasticity’ in athletes, when instead the focus should be on teaching and refining motor competency.
+Also, most research surrounding neuroplasticity in motor skills is not done in athletes, rather in individuals with movement disorders such as cerebral palsy , and animals .
+Therefore, it may not be meaningful to quantify brain ‘plasticity’ in athletes, when instead the focus should be on teaching and refining motor competency.

-The concept of neuroplasticity does suggest repetitive practice of motor skills to strengthen and refine movement competency.
+The concept of neuroplasticity does suggest that repetitive practice of motor skills strengthens and refines movement competency.
 Many have heard of the 10,000 hours rule proposed by Malcolm Gladwell, which suggests that this is the amount of time of deliberate practice needed to become phenomenal at a task .
 However, this is often taken out of context and drives people to over-train and eventually burn-out from exhaustion.